-VCI also argues that the Commission cannot unilaterally inquire into the mechanics of the business relationship between a competitive carrier and its underlying carrier.
+VCI also argues that we cannot unilaterally inquire into the mechanics of the business relationship between a competitive carrier and its underlying carrier.
 These parties' business relationship is governed by the provisions of an interconnection agreement.
-Section 364.162, F.S., grants the Commission authority to arbitrate disputes between parties to an interconnection agreement if the parties so request.
-VCI asserts that, in this case, its interconnection agreement with ATT-Florida has been approved by the Commission and neither party to that agreement has requested arbitration.
-It further asserts that the ongoing implementation of the agreement and business operations of the parties in accordance with it is not subject to Commission jurisdiction or oversight.
+Section 364.162, F.S., grants us authority to arbitrate disputes between parties to an interconnection agreement if the parties so request.
+VCI asserts that, in this case, we have approved its interconnection agreement with ATT-Florida and neither party to that agreement has requested arbitration.
+It further asserts that the ongoing implementation of the agreement and business operations of the parties in accordance with it is not subject to our jurisdiction or oversight.

 Further, VCI argues that it intends to seek resolution of the jurisdictional questions prior to the hearing.
 Thus, according to VCI, the Discovery Order is in error to the extent it compels discovery over the jurisdictional arguments that have been raised on the basis that jurisdiction is an issue in the proceeding.
 VCI emphasizes that Florida law is clear that jurisdiction can be raised at any time and may be properly asserted in a motion to dismiss.
-It states that any delay that may result from its anticipated filing of a Motion to Dismiss for Lack of Subject Matter Jurisdiction, or any similar federal court filing, should not be interpreted as being interposed simply for purposes of delay, as suggested by prosecutorial staff at Footnote 7 of its Motion to
+It states that any delay that may result from its anticipated filing of a motion to dismiss for lack of subject matter jurisdiction, or any similar federal court filing, should not be interpreted as being interposed simply for purposes of delay, as suggested by prosecutorial staff at Footnote 7 of its Motion to Compel.
+VCI argues that any reliance on these assertions by the Prehearing Officer in rendering the Discovery Order over VCI's jurisdictional objections is in error both as a matter of law and of fact.